hidaj/SDNCockpit-Firewall/README.md

 I have defined a network to demonstrate my Firewall solution.
 There is a single switch connecting four networks, as demonstrated below

 - s1 represents Switch 1
 - h1 represents the Doctor Network.
 - l1 represents the Patient Network.
 - r1 represents the network hosting Patient Records.
 - m1 represents a Public Access Point for patients and visitors.

 Attack Type
+Firewalls can be utilised to protect a network from network-based security threats.
+This firewall implementation prevents the delivery of packets to hosts attempting to exchange packets in a non-white listed method as defined by the RYU controllers flow roles.

+A firewall limits the capability and scope of a malicious actor’s attack vector by creating rules governing the interconnectivity of devices connected to the business network depending on the hosts network.
+In the example developed in this repository the firewall application:

+- Traffic from Doctor Network (h1) hosts may be exchanged with Patient Record Network (r1) hosts.
+- Traffic from Doctor Network  (h1) hosts may be exchanged with Patient Network (l1) hosts.
+- Traffic from Patient Network (l1) hosts may  not be exchanged with the Patient Record Network (r1) hosts.
+- Traffic generated from Patient Network Public Access Network (m1) hosts
+- may not be exchanged with hosts from the three other networks (h1,l1,r1).

 Proposed Solution
 I have implemented a Packet-filtering firewall, utilising flow roles in the RYU